Randy owned a remodeling company before joining the local carpenter's union. He works for a building supply co. and freelance consulting.

-Other codes are location of product in the store, the SKU number and UPC number with its bar code.
-The SKU number is an item number Home Depot uses to track the product, each product has it's own SKU number.
+Other codes are the location of the product in the store, the SKU number and the UPC number with its bar code.
+The SKU number is an item number Home Depot uses to track the product; each product has its own SKU number.

 Purchase in Bulk